JanhviSirohi/pdf-question-answer/README.md

 Thank you for your interest in my application.
 Please be aware that this is only a **Proof of Concept system** and may contain bugs or unfinished features.
-If you like this app you can ❤️ [follow me](https://twitter.com/KerbalFPV) on Twitter for news and updates.